dtinit/data-transfer-project/index-staging.md

 +  photos
 +  posts

 The Data Transfer Project is actively working to extend the supported set of data format types, and we are looking for partners to help us in this area.
-Additional file types for service-to-service transfer the DTP will support include documents, spreadsheets, videos, sensor data, .dwg and more.
+Additional file types for service-to-service transfer the DTP will support include documents, spreadsheets, videos, sensor data, CAD files and more

 We hope to eventually include all file types across all services.